guyroyse/imbaru/README.md

   - [Ebhalba Woods](regions/ebhalba-woods.md) - rugged pine forest where the Seelie Fey reside
   - [Hag Swamp](regions/hag-swamp.md) - small swamp with a relatively friendly hag in it
   - [Hellscathe Mountains](regions/hellscathe-mountains.md) - rocky mountains riddled with caverns
-    that are riddled with demons, devils, and fiends
+    that are riddled with demons
-  - [Imbaru River](regions/imbaru-river.md) - large river the flows from the north
   - [Lake Abathos](regions/lake-abathos.md) - mountain lake where locals fish
   - [Mistwood](regions/mistwood.md) - dense woods in the northeast bordering Ebhabla Woods
   - [Northway](regions/northway.md) - grassland and woods surrounding the road from the north gate